vanilla/docs/content/developer/installation/self-hosting.md

 1. Go to `example.com/utility/update` to run any database updates needed.
 (404?
 See next paragraph.)
 If it fails, try it a second time by refreshing the page.

 If you run into a problem, see [Getting Help](#getting-help) below.

+### From Vanilla 2.8 or earlier

+* Delete `plugins/EmojiExtender`.
+(Directory is now `plugins/emojiextender`).
+The addon key is still `emojiextender`.
+* URL Rewriting is mandatory!!
+You're site should not be using URLs like `?p=/somepath`.
+See the 2.3 upgrade notes for more information.

 ### From Vanilla 2.6 or earlier